Surviving your First 90 Days as an Engineering Leader

 The CTO Survival Guide: Lessons in Navigating Technical Leadership Roles

-Today we’re introducing The CTO Survival Guide, a compilation of lessons learned from these seasoned engineering leaders on what it takes for a good leader to become a great one.
+Today we’re introducing The CTO Survival Guide, a compilation of lessons learned from seasoned engineering leaders on what it takes for a good leader to become a great one.

 Want a sneak peek?
 Here are some of the highlights from what interviewees had to say about making the most of your first 90 days on the job (click to enlarge):

 The guide includes tips for accelerating your path to success and hitting the ground running in a new role.
-Download the guide now to read all of the advice and anecdotes on becoming a better engineering leader.
+Download the guide now for free to read all of the advice and anecdotes on becoming a better engineering leader.